Meet Rabbi Michael Ross

 Global Day of Jewish Learning

-This year Beth David will host this annual day of Jewish learning on Sunday, November 20, 2016.
-We will have sessions for adults, teens and children.
-Our theme is environmental justice — Under the Same Sky: “The Earth is Full of Your Creations.”
-We will have some amazing educators for the morning’s activities.
+Each year Beth David hosts this annual day of Jewish learning on a Sunday in November.
+We will have sessions for adults, teens, and children.
+We have amazing educators for the morning’s activities.
 All are welcome!

 Lecture Series from JTS and 92Y